 Rely on email marketing

 As of right now, email marketing is still the easiest and fastest way to reach and get to know your customers.
-In fact, research shows that email marketing revenue is estimated to reach almost 11 billion by the end of 2023.
+In fact, research shows that email marketing revenue worldwide is estimated to reach $17.9 billion by 2027.

 The easiest way to get what you want is to ask for it.
 Consent-based marketing is the new frontier of customer acquisition and the safest way to get in touch with new potential customers.
 Asking for consumers’ consent before contacting them makes them feel safe, heard, and respected in their decision to share their personal info, and also protects advertisers against TCPA-related issues.
 A win-win situation.